abpframework/abp/docs/en/UI/Angular/Environment.md

 ## AuthConfig

-For authentication, we use [angular-oauth2-oidc](https://github.com/manfredsteyer/angular-oauth2-oidc)
+For authentication, we use angular-oauth2-oidc.
+Please check their [docs](https://github.com/manfredsteyer/angular-oauth2-oidc) out

 ## RemoteEnvironment

+Some applications need to integrate an existing config into the `environment` used throughout the application.
+Abp Framework supports this out of box.

-To integrate an existing config json into environment, you need to set `remoteEnv`
+To integrate an existing config json into the `environment`, you need to set `remoteEnv`

 ```typescript
 export type customMergeFn = (